shuuji3/cert-manager-website/content/en/docs/tutorials/acme/ingress.md

 A sample ingress you can start with is:
 {{% include file="../example/ingress.yaml" language="yaml" %}}

-You can download the sample manifest from GitHub , edit it, and submit the manifest to Kubernetes with the command.
+You can download the sample manifest from GitHub, edit it, and submit the manifest to Kubernetes with the command.
 Edit the file in your editor, and once it is saved: